Kicou

 The abuse lasted 15 years and this is why my head is so messed up today.
 I was only a kid.
 I had no point of reference, I didn't know right from wrong.
 I didn't think my life was unusual because it was all I knew.

 I won't recount what was done to me, this is not the place.
-If you want to have a glimpse, check the ACE (Adverse Childhood Experiences) scale: it ranges from 0 to 10 —0 being no form of abuse and 10 being the worse.
-It is considered that having a score of 4 ore more is very serious and the cause of long-term health effects in adult life.
+If you want to have a glimpse, check the ACE (Adverse Childhood Experiences) scale: it ranges from 0 to 10 —0 being no form of abuse and 10 being the worst.
+A score of 4 ore more is considered very serious and at the source of long-term health effects in adult life.

 I have a score of 8.